 For a legal consultation with a personal injury lawyer, call 434-817-3100

 The best way to avoid tailgating is to maintain a safe following distance.
 The following distance refers to the distance between your vehicle and the vehicle in front of you.
-The recommended distance is three to four seconds.
-To determine the following distance, choose a fixed object on the road (such as a sign or a tree) and count the number of seconds it takes for the vehicle in front of you to pass it.
-If it takes less than three seconds, you are following too closely.
+The recommended distance depends on speed and can generally be one second of following distance for every ten miles per hour of speed.
+To determine the following distance, choose a fixed object on the road (such as a sign or a tree) and count the number of seconds it takes for the vehicle in front of you to pass it before you then pass it.
+If it takes less than several seconds, you are following too closely.

 Another way to avoid tailgating is to stay calm and patient while driving.
 If you are frustrated with the driver in front of you, take a deep breath and remind yourself that tailgating is not worth the risk.
 You can switch lanes or pull over to let the other driver pass if necessary.